KevTsN/LectureHallChecker/README.md

 ### Viewing next lecture:
 Run *python checkSchedules.py next* in your terminal, and the program will print out the next class that will happen in the lecture hall, in addition to the current one happening.

+To view only the next class happening, run *python checkSchedules.py nextOnly*.
+If you run both nextOnly and next, it will only show the next class, with the former argument overriding the latter's usual behaviour.

->The system arguments "next" and "fav" can both be used at the same time.
+>The system arguments "next", "nextOnly" and "fav" can all be used at the same time.